grain-lang/grain/stdlib/char.md

 pred : Char -> Char
 ```

-Returns the previous valid Unicode character by code point.
+Returns the previous valid Unicode character by Unicode scalar valu.
-Throws if the input character is the min valid code point.
+Throws if the input character is the min valid Unicode scalar valu.

 Parameters: